 Skiers often overlook Morzine’s nightlife due to its family ski reputation, but there are some great bars and a friendly atmosphere to match.

 For an end of day drink, Le Tremplin is usually where the party starts at the bottom of the slopes.
 Le Robinson is a cosy vintage bar for those who want a relaxed vibe.
 Other resort favourites also include Café Chaud, Cavern, The Dixie Bar, and Tibetan Café.
 Dixie Bar is the place to go for a long night out in the village.

 Morzine also has over 90 restaurants within the village and slopeside for visitors to enjoy.
 For excellent fondue take a trip to La Grange, you won’t be disappointed by the cheesy goodness.
 If it’s a naughty bit of fast food you need look no further than Cuisine 22, which make great pizza and fish and chips to takeaway.

-To find out more about the best nightlife ski resorts in France go to our website.
+To find out more about the best nightlife ski resorts in France, call our experts on 0207 471 7700.